-Capturing the Energy is an initiative working with companies and organisations across the oil and gas industry to ensure that important records about the UK offshore oil and gas industry are retained for the future.
+Capturing the Energy is an initiative working with companies and organisations across the oil, gas and renewables sector to ensure that important records are retained for the future.

-Working with Capturing the Energy is a great way of protecting the legacy of the industry and your business, and celebrating your achievements.
+Working with Capturing the Energy is a great way of protecting the legacy of the sector and your business, and celebrating your achievements.

 The Wood Review and the Oil & Gas Authority emphasise the need to manage information effectively to maximise efficiency - Capturing the Energy can help you do this by offering free support and advice to companies in addition to more formal arrangements for transferring material to the archive.

-It also ensures operators are compliant with the Department for Business, Energy and Industrial Strategy (BEIS; formerly DECC), which regulates the decommissioning process.
+It also ensures operators are compliant with the Department for Business, Energy and Industrial Strategy, which regulates the decommissioning process.
 The government's Decommissioning Guidance explicitly supports and recommends liaising with Capturing the Energy.

 Our list of records gives a general summary of the types of records we would be interested in.
 We do not collect subsurface data.